segence-docker/drill/README.md

 | `HEAP_MEMORY_FRACTION`     | Sets the [`MaxRAMFraction` JVM parameter](##Heap-memory) that configures the default Java heap memory size.        | `2`               |
 | `LOG_LEVEL`                | The [log level to use](https://logback.qos.ch/manual/architecture.html#effectiveLevel).                            | `INFO`            |
 | `ZOOKEEPER_HOST`           | Zookeeper host and port.                                                                                           | *(None)*          |

+### Execution options

+Execution options can be set by using environment variables.
+The option name has to be transformed into an environment variable with upper-case characters and underscrores instead of dots in its name, e.g. `store.parquet.reader.columnreader.async` will become `STORE_PARQUET_READER_COLUMNREADER_ASYNC`.

 ## Heap memory